nathaliefil/uroboros/documentation/DataType.md

 | [list] **!=** [list] | (Logic) |

 Checking a smaller / larger value is done by using ">", "<", ">=", "<=".
-For logic and numeric type, result is intuitive comparison of numbers.
-For time type, it is checking which of two values is first chronologically.
+For logic and numeric types, result is intuitive comparison of numbers.
+For time type, it is checking which of two time values is first chronologically.
 For text type, alphabetical order is used to dermine which text is "smaller".
 For list, compared is list length.

 | Structure | Returns |